jeffhappens/api.jobs/README.md

 Run the migration and (optionally) seed the database.
-Check out app/
+See database/factories and database/seeders to get an idea of the generated data.
 ```
 php artisan migrate --seed
 ```